shreya0522/k8s-imp-concepts/aws.md

 Q 18.
 Does ALB support Cross-Region Load Balancing?
 A: ❌ No — ALB does not support Cross-Region Load Balancing natively.
 ALB is region-scoped:  It can only route traffic to targets in the same region.
 Even if your target has a public IP in another region — ALB cannot use it.
+With ALBs, cross‑zone load balancing is always on by default, ensuring traffic is spread evenly across all registered targets, even across zones.
+For NLBs and Classic LBs, it's off by default when created via API/CLI.

 ✅ How to Achieve Cross-Region Load Balancing : Use either of the following in front of ALBs deployed in multiple regions:
 | Option                     | Description                                                           | Use Case                         |
 | -------------------------- | --------------------------------------------------------------------- | -------------------------------- |